Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

 \begin{theorem} Let $\cX$ be a smooth and separated DM stack of dimension $d$ with a normal crossing compactification $\ocX$ and let $\cD = \ocX \smallsetminus \cX$.
 Then there is a natural isomorphism

 whose codomain is $\widetilde H_{k-1}(|\Delta(\cD)|;\Q)$ when $X$ is irreducible. \end{theorem}

 \begin{proof} First, we reduce to the case where $\cD$ has simple normal crossings, by a finite sequence of blowups, as follows.
 Let $\ocX' \rightarrow \ocX$ be the morphism obtained by first blowing up the zero-dimensional strata of $\cD$, and then the strict transforms of the 1-dimensional strata, and so on.
-We claim that the divisor $\cD' = \ocX' \smallsetminus \ocX$ has simple normal crossings and that $\Delta(\cD')$ is the barycentric subdivision of $\Delta(\cD)$, as defined in \S\ref{sec:subdivision}.
+Then one readily checks that $\cD' = \ocX' \smallsetminus \ocX$ has simple normal crossings and $\Delta(\cD')$ is the barycentric subdivision of $\Delta(\cD)$, as defined in \S\ref{sec:subdivision}.